 He held me by the collar and stared at me so, that I began to think his first idea about cutting my throat had revived.
-"Dressed like you, you know, only with a hat," I explained, trembling;

 "Dressed like you, you know, only with a hat," I explained, trembling; "and-and"-I was very anxious to put this delicately-"and with-the same reason for wanting to borrow a file.
-Didn't you bear the cappon last night?"
+Didn't you hear the cannon last night?"
+"Then there was firing!" he said to himself.